sudijuma/Drydays/README.md

 ![image](https://github.com/sudijuma/Drydays/blob/main/images/herobannerxl.png)

 ## Description
-This project is here to showcase my aquired skills in design, html, CSS and javascript.
-It started out with being tasked to design our project and then implementing it with javascript.
-Because it is a cross-course project it got built upon over time and the project finnished with some API calls and basic javascript functions.
+This project is about creating a web-page for selling jackets

 It contains following pages:
--Home
+- Home
--Contact page
+- Contact page
--Checkout page
+- Checkout page
--About
+- About
--List of jackets
+- List of jackets
--Jacket Specific page
+- Jacket Specific page